-The first edition of the GICHD Ukraine Ordnance Guide is intended to provide a basic explosive ordnance recognition guide for qualified EOD operators in Ukraine conducting mine action activities.
+The second edition of the GICHD Ukraine Ordnance Guide is intended to provide a basic explosive ordnance recognition guide for gualified EOD operators in Ukraine conducting mine action activities.
 It may also be used by trained survey staff.

-The guide was developed at speed in order to provide an imperfect resource sooner, rather than something more comprehensive later.
-The guide cannot be deemed complete, but it does cover a reasonable range of the explosive ordnance confirmed as seen in Ukraine.
+While an improvement on the first edition, with the addition of over 70 new entries, as before the guide cannot be deemed complete.
+It does cover a reasonable range of the explosive ordnance confirmed as seen in Ukraine.